 Of all the court’s choices, probation supervision is most commonly used.
 Because children remain in their homes and schools, probation is the least costly, least disruptive course of action.
 The court-ordered rules of probation demand school attendance, good conduct, curfews and participation in specified programs, including community service and financial restitution.
 Probation officers enforce these rules while they help the child and family achieve positive change.
 Parents are expected to participate in their child’s probation program.
 As the source of social, emotional and financial support, the family is key to a successful probation outcome.
 Family counseling, parent training and support groups help parents meet the challenge of raising teenagers today.
 The majority of the juveniles adjudicated and placed on formal probation will remain at home under various levels of supervision.
 Those juveniles on formal probation are supervised by field services.
 Juveniles can be placed on formal probation ranging from 6 months and up to their 18th birthday.
 When a juvenile has been declared delinquent, the court sets the rules of probation.

 The field division has four distinct units comprised of twenty-seven full time employees.
 Once a child is placed on probation, they report with their parent or guardian to the Field Services Division for a Post Court Interview (PCI).
 During the PCI, an officer explains the rules of probation and expectations of both the parent and child.
 The parent and child also attend community service orientation and receive a work schedule.
-While under supervision, the juvenile is subject to drug testing, curfew inspections at home and school, reporting monthly, reporting weekly (ISP), twenty-four hour curfew, performance of community service restitution and payment of probation fees and any restitution ordered.
+While under supervision, the juvenile is subject to drug testing, curfew inspections at home and school, reporting monthly, reporting weekly (ISP), twenty-four hour curfew, performance of community service restitution and payment of any restitution ordered.
 The Intensive Supervision Program (ISP) Unit is classified within the Field Unit of the Juvenile Probation Department.
 The ISP Unit's main function is to improve probation outcomes by placing high risk juvenile offenders on smaller, more intensive caseloads.
 Typically, juvenile offenders are placed on ISP due to the seriousness of their offense(s) (i.e. felony probation) or due to their unsuccessful attempt(s) on earlier probation.